-While electric hybrids and electric mountain bikes dominated ebike models when they first came out, electric road bikes are increasingly popular and, in some cases, now often look very similar to non-motorised machines.
+It wasn’t so long ago that the world of electric bikes was dominated by electric hybrids and electric mountain bike models.
+Alongside electric gravel bikes, electric road bikes are increasingly popular and, in some cases, look very similar to non-motorised machines.

-As with any electric bike, an e-road bike’s electric assistance will be limited to speeds below 15mph/25kph in the UK, EU and Australia, and 20mph in the US.
+As with any electric bike motor, an e-road bike’s electric assistance will be limited to speeds below 15mph/25kph as per electric bike laws in the UK, EU and Australia.
+The limit is 20mph in the US.
 That’s more than enough for climbing – you’ll be able to climb much quicker than on a regular road bike – but could limit an e-road bike’s appeal on flat roads if riding in a fast group, for example.

-For more advice on what to look for in an electric road bike, our full buyer’s guide is at the bottom of this article, while we’ve also got a separate guide to electric bike types to help you choose the right motorised machine for you.
+For more advice on what to look for in an electric road bike, our full buyer’s guide is at the bottom of this article.

 Scott Addict eRide Premium